The 8 Biggest Recovery Mistakes An Addict Can Make

 8. Giving Up

 The great thing about recovery is that it means you’re living without drugs.
 I won’t lie, though.
 It’s not easy.
 But you have to keep moving forward.
 Don’t make these eight big mistakes that many addicts in recovery make.
-You deserve better, and I know you can make choices that keep you on the path to a successful recovery.
+You deserve better than to make mistakes, and I know you can make choices that keep you on the path to a successful recovery.